My Myths about creative people

-7) They are not scared of failures and take it as their stepping stone etc. etc etc..
+7) They are not scared of failures and take them as their stepping stone etc.

 Yes, these are undoubtedly true for creative people, and somewhere I was aware of it.
-Thus I kept my research on and stumbled on something which broke my myth about creativity :
+Thus I kept my research on and stumbled on something which broke my myths about creativity :

-1) The first myth was creativity belongs to a handful of people:
+1) Creativity belongs to a handful of people: